Kedyi/Sentiment_analysis/README.md

 Python Library which gives a convenient way to access Twitter API with its own set of classes and methods.

 ### SENTIMENT ANALYZER:
-Performs sentiment analysis on filtered tweets.
+Performs sentiment analysis on the filtered tweets.

 ## REQUIREMENTS
 - Python3